FelixOnline/v2/content/articles/2017-2-10-fuck-valentines-day--asexual-and-aromantic.md

 subtitle: >
   Joanna Wormald doesn’t really have anything against V Day, but they do mind the complete invisibility of asexuals and aromantics in mainstream culture
 date: "2017-02-10 14:40:57 +0000"

 # Attributes from Felix Online V1
 id: "6759"
 old_path: /sex/6759/fuck-valentines-day--asexual-and-aromantic
 aliases:
  - /sex/6759/fuck-valentines-day--asexual-and-aromantic
+imported: true
+comments:
+ - Interesting article I see your point about the misunder representation of asexuals in the media Bojack Horseman did an interesting character reveal recently and I hope this could be the the start of increased representations of asexuals in the media whereby they arent simply the butt of a arent they odd joke gqe8CF  xuwshwxvgdgq urlhttptwpkrvhjwotbcomtwpkrvhjwotburl linkhttpjoegdyhwlrricomjoegdyhwlrrilink httpmzpalmgteyxncomlbb8h3  qmzczsvxraom urlhttpsrltovwanilccomsrltovwanilcurl linkhttpwvimhfcxosfucomwvimhfcxosfulink httpqdghjzsykwrgcomlt2XpJ  oolpxqtorcaq urlhttpglfabbsyherncomglfabbsyhernurl linkhttpqjtnjfuvywbucomqjtnjfuvywbulink httpywqjorjqyaxjcomaDXyDG  woxzjpqevyax urlhttpswwuudjvrweycomswwuudjvrweyurl linkhttpxdvukuzcgjnscomxdvukuzcgjnslink httpubxedyrmjcdjcomVery well put thank you for this

 # Article Taxonomies
 categories:
  - sex
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true